Distillery-Dev/ComfyUI-serverless/README.md

 The major refactoring of `run_sequential()` is approximately 90% complete.
 It now leverages pre-execution prompt manipulation (replacing INPUT ports with DiscomfortDataLoader) and a nested ComfyUI server (via ComfyConnector) for compliant, isolated execution.
 This has resolved the original validation and injection failures, with successful runs in tested scenarios.

-## ⚠️ Current Status: Testing and Polish Phase
+## ⚠️ Current Status: Polishing Phase

+**IMPORTANT**: Implementing the `WorkflowContext` as the backend for data transactions between ComfyUI runs.
+See additional documentation!

-**IMPORTANT**: Basic execution works for single-iteration cases (e.g., minimal test_server.json and DiscomfortExtenderWorkflowRunner), including data injection/extraction and mode-specific DiscomfortPort behavior.
+Basic execution works for single-iteration cases (e.g., minimal test_server.json and DiscomfortExtenderWorkflowRunner), including data injection/extraction and mode-specific DiscomfortPort behavior.
 However, full testing is required to reach 100% completion.

 ## 🎯 Remaining Work for run_sequential()